A-l-Mahi/A-l-Mahi.github.io/_pages/about.md

 I am an independent ML researcher and a second-year MSc student at Abubakar Tafawa Balewa University.
 I completed my degree in Computer Science at Al-Qalam University Katsina in 2023.
 My research interests span the field of representation learning, where I am particularly intrigued by how machine learning models can learn meaningful representations.
 This has led me to explore areas like causal representation learning, transfer learning, and reinforcement learning.

-I am currently seeking for research internship roles
+I am currently seeking research internship roles